eddysul/translation-app/README.md

 - Recursively handles nested objects and arrays
 - Leaves non-string types (numbers, booleans, null) untouched

-## What I Would Improve With More Time

-### Short-term Improvements
+## Improvements
+1. **Adding more providers and languages**: Add more AI providers and languages.
+2. **History**: Add a history panel for users so users can see their most recent translation requests or view their past requests.
+3. **Additional File Support**: Instead of just json files, support for text, or image files for both text and json translation version.
+4. **Rate Limiting**: Put a limit on number of requests so system doesn't get overhauled.
-1. **Batch Translation Requests**: Instead of translating each JSON value individually, batch them into fewer API calls for better performance
+5. **Batch Translation Requests**: Instead of translating each JSON value individually, batch them into fewer API calls for lower latency
-2. **Smooth CSS Transitions**: Add transitions when switching themes for a polished feel
-3. **Caching**: Store recent translations to reduce API calls and costs
+6. **Caching**: Store recent translations to reduce API calls and costs
-4. **Streaming Responses**: Stream large translation results for better perceived performance
+8. **Streaming Responses**: Stream large translation results for better perceived performance

-### Medium-term Improvements
-1. **History Panel**: Save and manage previous translations
-2. **More Language Support**: Add more language pairs beyond Korean
-3. **Advanced JSON Options**:
-   - Selective field translation (translate only certain keys)
-   - Preserve comments in JSON files
-   - Custom key patterns to skip
-4. **Rate Limiting**: Implement request throttling to prevent abuse
-5. **Error Retry Logic**: Automatic retry with exponential backoff for failed translations

-### Long-term Improvements
-1. **User Accounts**: Save translation history and preferences
-2. **API Usage Dashboard**: Show token usage, costs, and statistics
-3. **Custom Model Selection**: Allow users to choose from multiple model versions
-4. **Collaborative Translation**: Real-time collaboration on translation projects
-5. **Localization Format Support**: Support for i18n formats (YAML, TOML, PO files, etc.)
-6. **Quality Metrics**: Track translation quality and user feedback

 ## Testing

-Test files are included in `test_files/` folder with various edge cases:
+Test files are included in `test_files/` folder with various edge cases and can test for both text and json files:
 - UI labels and error messages
 - Package.json (technical terms)
 - Product catalogs (mixed content)